Non resident landlord services

 Withholding of tax at source

-Tax withheld at source will be available to reduce any eventual tax liability.
-For non-residents entitled to a personal allowance, this would probably result in a tax refund.
-The reason is that tax is withheld at 20% but there is no tax liability on profits below the personal allowance.
+Tax withheld at source is credited against any liability.
+For landlords entitled to a personal allowance, this usually results in a refund, since tax is withheld at 20% while profits below the allowance are untaxed.

 Non-resident companies